DIFFERENT TYPES OF TEA AVAILABLE IN INDIA

 Isn’t it surprising to learn that a simple plant has the power to help us kick-start our day by giving us the revitalizing energy to shed away our slumber?
 Just a sip of well-made tea is all we need to keep our minds fresh and our bodies energized.
 Depending on the region where it’s farmed, the process it undergoes and the time when it’s cultivated, Camellia Sinensis gifts us with various types of tea leaves you’ll find in the market.
 From the basic black tea to some of the most exotic variants, tea is the only drink that is consumed by a plebeian as well as by an aristocrat.

 Let us learn about the different varieties of teas one can get in India which has the unmatched property to entice our taste buds.

 Arising from the Kangra district of Himachal Pradesh, there was a time when Kangra tea was considered to be an exotic Indian tea.
-It is a lesser known tea among the other types of teas as it is produced in small quantities.
-Infused with an earthy flavor and unique fragrant, Kangra tea is available as the green and black tea.
+It is a lesser-known tea among the other types of teas as it is produced in small quantities.
+Infused with an earthy flavor and unique fragrant, Kangra tea is available as green and black tea.

-Dark, strong and intoxicatingly aromatic, Nilgiri tea separates itself from other types of tea owing to such qualities.
-Coming from the plantations of the Western Ghats mountain range, the tea is often used in a blended form owing to its intense flavour.
+Dark, strong, and intoxicatingly aromatic, Nilgiri tea separates itself from other types of tea owing to such qualities.
+Coming from the plantations of the Western Ghats mountain range, the tea is often used in a blended form owing to its intense flavor.
 Nilgiri tea, in fact, falls under the category of India’s most popular caffeinated exports.

 So, what is your cup of favorite tea?
 No matter what type of tea you choose to brew and sip, each variant is filled with health benefits that will leave your mind rejuvenated and body detoxified, thereby boosting your energy level to keep you going for the rest of the day.